• Skip to primary navigation

 Ingredients

-Chocolate Chips: The chocolate chips are optional, but I love adding them for the indulgence.
-Use mini chocolate chips for the most chocolate per bite ratio.
+Chocolate Chips: The chocolate chips are optional, but I love adding them for a bit of indulgence.
+Use mini chocolate chips for the highest chocolate-to-bite ratio.

 Granola: Some granola pieces are large.
 Chop them before adding them to the cookie dough.
 Also, check the ingredients to make sure they are vegan.